dinh2644/chess.com-data-dashboard/README.md

-# Web Development Project 5 - Chess.com Blitz Data Dashbaord
+# Web Development Project 5 - *Chess.com Blitz Data Dashbaord*

-Submitted by: Tu Dinh
+Submitted by: **Tu Dinh*

-This web app: Displays the top 50 blitz player on Chess.com.
+This web app: **Displays the top 50 blitz player on Chess.com.
 Blitz is a chess game with a time control of 5 minutes or less with no time increment.
-Additional information are displayed via the side cards.
-Filters included are a search bar and drop downs.
+Additional statistics are displayed on the side.**

-Time spent: 12 hours spent in total
+Time spent: **12** hours spent in total

 ## Required Features